-Guixing Wei is the senior GIS Developer and spatial data scientist at S4, Brown University.
+Guixing Wei is a Senior Research Scientist at S4, Brown University.
 He holds a PhD degree in Geographic Information Science(GIS) from Texas State University.
 Guixing's research interests include environmental epidemiology, data mining of social media data (e.g., Twitter, The New York Times), human mobility and travel behavior modeling and the development of geospatial analytical methods.
 He has published research papers in Computers, Environment and Urban Systems, Annals of GIS and conference proceedings.
 Prior to joining Brown, Guixing was a lecturer teaching fundamentals of GIS and also a GIS consultant serving the whole Texas State community at Texas State University.
 His expertise include spatial analysis, data mining, programming, web map development, and spatial database management.

 - Spatio-temporal Mating Patterns Reflected from NYTimes.
 This project examines how the mating patterns changes over years (1981-2018), in both spatial and temporal dimensions.
 Instead of using the traditional census or survey data, ,this project turns to the wedding announcements published on The New York Times.
 The hypothesis is that the patterns reflected from NYTimes shows a significant difference than the traditional perception. the This is a collaborative work with Prof. Zhenchao Qian (PI).